-The first crucial thing to know before applying for a Master Degree course in the UK is that there is no central admission system like for undergraduate courses.
+The first crucial thing to know before applying for a postgraduate course Master Degree course in the UK is that there is no central admission system like for undergraduate courses.
 So, it is entirely up to you to approach the department or university directly.
 Most of the universities allow you to download their application directly from their websites.
 Checking exactly when the course starts and the deadline for admission is essential.
 Missing the deadline can make you wait for a full year.
 Many postgraduate courses in the UK usually do not have a fixed application deadline.
-So, you get the flexibility to apply as soon as you decide on studying a postgraduate course.
+So, you get the flexibility to apply as soon as you decide on studying a postgraduate degree.
 However, applying early is a better idea to ensure you have the best chance of being accepted.

 When Does the Academic Year in the UK Start?

 The academic year in the UK runs from the month of September to July.
 Most of the university courses in London usually start in September, however, there are a few courses that start in January and February.
 So, it is recommended to check out the starting dates of your desired course in advance to avoid missing out the admission deadlines.

 Since the admission for postgraduate studies open or usually start at the end of September or in early October, most of the applications process is done at the end of the previous year or at the beginning of the year in which the course is intended to start.

 There are some colleges and universities with specific deadlines, whereas many will accept applications throughout the whole year.
 Though, some course providers take candidates on a “first come, first served basis”, and may possibly shut their application window once they have obtained enough interest.